wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 The base is the Docker images:

-  * To collect metrics you use one of the three images: [sitespeed.io with Chrome, Firefox & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io/),  [sitespeed.io with Chrome, & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io-chrome/) or  [sitespeed.io with Firefox & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io-firefox/).
+  * To collect metrics you use one of the three images: [sitespeed.io with Chrome, Firefox & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io/),  [sitespeed.io with Chrome & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io-chrome/) or  [sitespeed.io with Firefox & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io-firefox/).
   * [Store the metrics using Graphite ](https://registry.hub.docker.com/u/sitespeedio/graphite/).
 If you have an Graphite server up and running already you can use that one, just make sure to configure *storage-schemas* and *storage-aggregations*.
   * [Graph the metrics using Grafana](https://registry.hub.docker.com/u/grafana/grafana/).